 To begin each crochet project, you need a slip knot.

-Not exactly a stitch, slip knot is still very important because it’s at the beginning of it all.
+Not exactly a stitch, slip knot is still very important because it’s at the beginning of it all, it’s the first step in the project.

 It’s the first loop you create in your crochet project.
 Even though it’s a very simple step in crochet, there are multiple ways of making a slip knot.